tsgates/arch-wiki-markdown/wiki/UMID_SE.md

     work up until xorg 1.8.
 -   The newer "eGTouch daemon driver" does not support the PS/2 interface used in the UMID SE.
--   I've been given an update driver via email but I cannot disclose it at this time.
+-   I have been given an update driver via email but I cannot disclose it at this time.
 Feel free to contact EETI through the email address mentioned at EETI and ask for the updated egalax_drv.so for Xorg 1.11.

 When you have the updated egalax_drv.so, do the following.
-Add this to /etc/rc.local, enabling raw access to the device at /dev/serio_raw0:
+Add this to a systemd tmpfile, enabling raw access to the device at /dev/serio_raw0:

-    echo -n serio_raw>/sys/bus/serio/devices/serio1/drvctl
+    w /sys/bus/serio/devices/serio1/drvctl - - - - serio_raw

 The following kernel options must supposedly be enabled by adding them in /etc/default/grub: